pauljamescleary/scala-pet-store/README.md

 An implementation of the java pet store using FP techniques in scala.

 # Status
+** Currently, this is under active development until the relevant bits fall out.
+Feel free to contribute thoughts, ideas or code.
+Will socialize more widely once enough folks have reviewed and more parts are built out **

 This is very early on, there are lots of bits that I want to fall in here:

 - Scalacheck + Scalatest for unit testing